In-patient luxury rehab center in Thailand

 Psychotherapy refers to the usage of psychological methods to help a person modify their behavior, overcome problems, and manage mental illnesses.
 There are many types of psychotherapy, but cognitive behavioral therapy (CBT) is the most frequently used for patients with residual schizophrenia.

-Cognitive-behavioral therapy works for residual schizophrenia by helping patients improve social and communication skills and problem-solving skills and decrease the severity of symptoms.
+Cognitive-behavioral therapy works for residual schizophrenia by helping patients improve social, communication, and problem-solving skills as well as decrease the severity of symptoms.
 With regular CBT sessions, patients learn coping mechanisms to prevent relapse.

 The main goal of CBT in residual schizophrenia treatment is to encourage a patient to take control of their emotions.
-A paper from the Archives of Neuropsychiatry reported that CBT strives to eliminate distress brought on by psychotic symptoms or it enables a patient to cope with distress more effectively.
+A paper from the Archives of Neuropsychiatry reported that the goal of CBT is to eliminate the distress that psychotic experiences induce, or at the very least, to equip the patient with the means to manage this distress.

-In most cases, people have individual therapy sessions, but family or group therapy may be useful in some situations.
+In most cases, people have individual therapy sessions, but family or group therapy are useful in certain situations.

 2. Medications